Last updated on January 10th, 2026 at 03:54 pm

 Rose Bush Care

 properly.
-Powdery mildew is a very contagious fungus be sure to thoroughly wash hands and tools with soapy water before handling another plant.
+Powdery mildew is a very contagious fungus.
+Be sure to thoroughly wash your hands and tools with soapy water before handling another plant.

 What about Scale insects?

-There are numerous scale insects the most common is the white scale (see image below).
-They suck at the juice on rose and other plant stems.
+There are numerous scale insects; the most common is the white scale (see image below).
+They suck the juice from rose and other plant stems.
 Use a good systemic insecticide to remove.

 White scale and mealy insects on rose foliage.